1. Seniors Housing Navigators

 - Yes, they do – a small percentage identify as Indigenous.

-- The Senior Services Society of B.C. and SHINE also have strong partnerships with the First Nations Health Authority and First Nations Housing providers.
+- The Senior Services Society of BC and SHINE are working to establish strong partnerships with the First Nations Health Authority and First Nations Housing providers.

 Q7.
-What other mental health and addictions supports are available for seniors?
+What other mental health and addictions supports are available for seniors from the Province?

 - The pandemic, toxic drug crisis and extreme weather events have led to an increase in mental health issues for many people in B.C., particularly those with existing challenges and barriers to accessing services.